 - using random selection methods at every stage of sampling;

-- The sampling universe normally includes all citizens age 18 and older.
-As a standard practice, we exclude people living in institutionalized settings, such as students in dormitories, patients in hospitals, and persons in prisons or nursing homes.
-In addition, we must occasionally exclude people living in areas determined to be inaccessible due to conflict or insecurity.
-Any such exclusions will be noted in the Technical Information Report that accompanies each data set.
+The sampling universe normally includes all citizens age 18 and older.
+As a standard practice, we exclude people living in institutionalised settings, such as students in dormitories, patients in hospitals, and persons in prisons or nursing homes.
+Occasionally, we must also exclude people living in areas determined to be inaccessible due to conflict or insecurity.
+Any such exclusion is noted in the technical information report (TIR) that accompanies each data set.

 Sample size and design

 Samples usually include either 1,200 or 2,400 cases.
 A randomly selected sample of n=1200 cases allows inferences to national adult populations with a margin of sampling error of no more than +/-2.8% with a confidence level of 95 percent.
 With a sample size of n=2400, the margin of error decreases to +/-2.0% at 95 percent confidence level.

 The sample design is a clustered, stratified, multi-stage, area probability sample.
 Specifically, we first stratify the sample according to the main sub-national unit of government (state, province, region, etc.) and by urban or rural location.

 Area stratification reduces the likelihood that distinctive ethnic or language groups are left out of the sample.
 Afrobarometer occasionally purposely oversamples certain populations that are politically significant within a country to ensure that the size of the sub-sample is large enough to be analysed.
 Any oversamples is noted in the TIR.

 Samples are drawn in either four or five stages: